A Comprehensive Evaluation of YOLO-based Deer Detection Performance on Edge Devices: Introduction

 Machine vision serves as the foundation for these emerging deterrence systems, acting as the ``eyes'' for real-time deer detection.
 Among the available approaches, YOLO models have been preferred over two-stage detectors (e.g., Faster R-CNN or EfficientDet), due to their balance of accuracy and speed, making them well-suited for field deployment \citep{i_real-time_2025, li_intelligent_2023}.
-For instance, \cite{i_real-time_2025} demonstrated the superiority of YOLOv10 over YOLOv5 for wildlife detection on an NVIDIA Jetson Nano, achieving a mAP@0.5 of 0.934.
+For instance, \cite{i_real-time_2025} demonstrated the superiority of YOLOv10 over YOLOv5 for wildlife detection on an NVIDIA Jetson Nano, achieving a AP@0.5 of 0.934.
 Similarly, \cite{v8powered} implemented a YOLOv8m-based surveillance system on a Raspberry Pi, showing its feasibility on low-power edge devices.
 In a more recent application, \cite{guard2025} deployed a TensorRT-optimized YOLOv5 model on an NVIDIA Jetson Orion Nano for a UAV-based deterrence system, achieving an inference time of only 0.025 seconds per frame.
 Collectively, these studies affirm that the YOLO family of models has become the de facto standard for practical, high-performance wildlife detection systems on edge hardware.

 Despite recent advancements, most deer and wildlife detection studies continue to rely on private datasets or general-purpose object detection datasets.
-For instance, \cite{abood_revolutionizing_2023} applied YOLOv5 to the PASCAL VOC dataset, while others utilized aggregated datasets from Roboflow Universe that include multiple animal classes \citep{i_real-time_2025, v8powered}.
+For instance, \cite{abood_revolutionizing_2023} applied YOLOv5 to the PASCAL VOC dataset, while others used aggregated datasets from Roboflow Universe that include multiple animal classes \citep{i_real-time_2025, v8powered}.
 In deer-specific research, custom datasets have been used for detecting Sika deer from camera traps with YOLOv8n \citep{alertsystemsika2024} and for identifying various deer species from UAV imagery with YOLOv8-seg \citep{Roca_2025}.
-However, these datasets are often limited to simplified scenarios focused on targeted deer populations and are generally not publicly available, making reproducibility and broad benchmarking difficult.
-Table~\ref{tab:deer_detection_papers} summarizes representative studies, highlighting the critical need for publicly available, high-quality, domain-specific datasets that reflect the complex and variable conditions of real farms and fields.
+However, these datasets are often limited to simplified scenarios focused on targeted deer populations and are generally not publicly available, making reproducibility and broad benchmarking difficult (see Table \ref{tab:deer_detection_papers}).